-Once a player obtains the ball, he or she becomes the dribbler.
+Once a player obtains the ball, they become the dribbler.
 That player has a few main options for what they can do with the ball.
 The player can choose to dribble, moving toward another player, away from the defense, or toward the basket and advance the play further.
 They can choose to shoot the ball, hoping to make a 2-pointer or a 3-pointer or to possibly earn 2 foul shots.
 The player can also choose to pass the ball, whether as a bounce pass, air pass, or a chest pass.
 Lastly, the player can choose to pivot with the ball to get a new angle or shake off their defender.

 Importance of the Dribbler

 Since the dribbler is the player with the ball, they are the most important player at that moment.
 The dribbler has the power to make a play happen and has to make the decision on what to do.
 The dribbler should become a triple threat to the defender, meaning they can pass, dribble, or shoot at any moment to make that defender's job more difficult.

 There are rules in basketball that describe how a player can dribble the ball.
 Here are the rules of dribbling in basketball:

 - You can dribble anywhere on the court as long as they stay inbounds

 - You must only use one hand at a time (if two hands touch the ball, a player loses their dribble and may pass or shoot the ball)

 - You may take two steps once you pick up your dribble